Korean Dragon Tattoo by Onsil — A Water Guardian in Korean Tradition

 Onsil dragon works

-One work currently catalogued — a full-sleeve composition designed along the muscle lines of the arm, with the dragon's body wrapping the shoulder and arm, scales and ink shading carrying the flow, and a vortex gathering the motion at the sleeve's end.
+Two design works currently catalogued — a composition designed along the muscle lines of the arm (the body wrapping the shoulder and arm, a vortex gathering the motion at the sleeve's end), and a composition inspired by the flowing movement of dragons in traditional Korean paintings (monochrome scales, red flames following the dragon's movement).
 Each design is redrawn for the wearer.

 Composition variations

-At full sleeve (40cm+, shoulder to wrist) the dragon carries its complete composition: the head and upper body anchored near the shoulder, the scaled body wrapping the muscle lines of the arm, red energy (붉은 기운) following the movement, and a vortex (소용돌이) near the lower forearm gathering the motion toward the wrist.
+At full sleeve (40cm+, shoulder to wrist) the dragon carries its complete composition: the scaled body wrapping the muscle lines of the arm, red energy (붉은 기운) or flames following the movement, and the lower part of the composition — a vortex (소용돌이) near the forearm, or flames flowing along the body — carrying the motion toward the wrist.
 This is the scale the Korean dragon reads best at — the serpentine body needs length to wrap and flow rather than sit as a fixed emblem.
 Built over multiple sessions; the design is drawn to the individual arm so the body's curves and the dragon's body align.

 At partial scale (half sleeve or a large upper-arm / forearm panel, 20–30cm) the composition reduces to the head, upper body, and the strongest length of the scaled body, with a single supporting element (cloud, red energy, or a compact vortex).
 The dragon still reads as moving, but the full wrap is traded for a contained scene.
 Mono ink linework with selective red (the energy lines, accents at the mouth and claws) reads cleanly at this scale; the full ink-shaded depth opens larger.